Burneside Paper Mills Tramway: History

 The line to Cowan Head closed in 1965, with the section between Burneside Mill and Burneside railway station still operating until it closed in 1974.

 Rachel has survived and is preserved at the Lakeside and Haverthwaite Railway.

-The Ruston was named Flying Flea at Carnforth before moving south to Sir William McAlpine's Fawley Hill Railway where it was named Sir William.
-The locomotive was not in regular use, and was sold to the YouTuber Lawrie of Lawrie's Mechanical Marvels, moved to the Mid Suffolk Light Railway and renamed Sir William McAlpine.
+The Ruston was named Flying Flea at Carnforth before moving south to Sir William McAlpine's Fawley Hill Railway, where it was named Sir William.
+The locomotive was not in regular use, and was sold on to Lawrie Rose, who moved the engine to the Mid-Suffolk Light Railway.
+The locomotive was renamed Sir William McAlpine by dowager Lady Judith McAlpine.
+The locomotive is now based at the Whitwell and Reepham Railway, and appears often on Lawrie's YouTube Channel.